SeanChao/mirror-cache/docs/README.md

 #### Sled Caveats

-In sled implementation of the cache, expired cache entries are cleaned periodically with specified interval (`clean_interval` in policy).
+In sled implementation of the cache, expired cache entries are cleaned periodically with specified interval (`clean_interval` in policy, default 3 secs).

 ## Metrics